thindil/nuklearnim/README.md

 To build the demo, enter *demo* directory and run *build.nims* script.
 You will need to set paths in *config.nims* file too.
 To see all available backends, just run *build.nims* without any argument.
-For example, to build the demo with Xlib backend, type `./build.nims sdl2`.
+For example, to build the demo with SDL2 backend, type `./build.nims sdl2`.

 ### Documentation